 The methodology of modeling should cover all issues of privacy, security, fraud prevention, cyber-attacks, and intellectual property theft.
 Still, risk assessment is not an easy task, because hackers are constantly searching for new solutions and progressively create more and more ways of web-hacking.

 Security should not be seen as an isolated process that we just run once and forget about it.
 It is important to protect devices used in the IoT ecosystem throughout their lifecycle, no matter whether it is a standalone custom product, or a certain system, for example, integrated into the car.

-Yes, for now, there are particular pros and cons of using IoT devices in our life, but over time, consumers will perceive the convenience of the IoT using for granted, and be sure it's safe.
-But as there is no universal solution on how to neutralize all the threats simultaneously, it is recommended to get help from the experts in the field of web security consultations.
+Yes, for now, there are particular pros and cons of using IoT devices in our lives, but over time, consumers will perceive the convenience of IoT using for granted and be sure it's safe.
+But as there is no universal solution on how to neutralize all the threats simultaneously, it is recommended to get help from experts in the field of web security consultations.
 That’s why we are here on the market.

 Our company has been developing IT-products since 2000.
-We can say, without exaggeration, there is nothing we don’t know about cyber security on the network.
-Contact us and we will advise you on all aspects of IoT software development and will help to create an effective security system for IoT devices. firstname.lastname@example.org.
+We can say, without exaggeration, there is nothing we don’t know about cybersecurity on the network.
+Contact us at email@example.com and we will advise you on all aspects of IoT software development and will help to create an effective security system for IoT devices.